-If you have a physical, psychological, medical or learning disability that may impact on your ability to carry out assigned course work, I would urge that you contact the staff in the Disabled Student Services office (DSS), Room 133 Humanities, 632-6748/TDD.
-DSS will review your concerns and determine, with you, what accommodations are necessary and appropriate.
-All information and documentation of disability is confidential.
+If you have a physical, psychological, medical or learning disability that may impact your course work, please contact the Student Accessibility Support Center, ECC (Educational Communications Center) Building, Room 128, (631)632-6748 .They will determine with you what accommodations, if any, are necessary and appropriate.
+All information and documentation is confidential.
+They will determine with you what accommodations, if any, are necessary and appropriate.
+All information and documentation is confidential.